vackosar/vackosar.github.io/_posts/2024-02-20-Synthetic-Data-for-LLM-Training.md

 2. Or you need some real data that is close to the required data and perform only an easy modification to match the required data distribution.

 Another way of looking at 2 is to use other data, which was trained into LLM, to shift the output distribution the way you want.
 For example, polishing the LLM behavior by making it consistent with selected good patterns in some parts of the training data, which are retrieved and applied with prompting instructions, leads to generating good synthetic data.

+Terms of service must be checked to comply with the provider's conditions.
+[Mistral.ai allows use of their GPT-4-level Large model for training LLMs](https://twitter.com/arthurmensch/status/1734470462451732839) on their output synthetic data.

 ## Levels of Synthetic Data